This post was last updated on March 4th, 2021 at 01:44 pm

 - Are transferred land or property in exchange for payment, for example you take on a mortgage or a buy a share in a house

-Before the chancellor’s announcement on 8th July 2020, Stamp Duty applied to property purchases above £125,000.
+Before the chancellor’s initial announcement on 8th July 2020, Stamp Duty applied to property purchases above £125,000.

 How much you pay depends on whether you’re a first-time buyer and if the property or land is residential or non-residential (such as a commercial office or agricultural land).

-What are the 2020 changes to stamp duty?
+What were the 2020 changes to stamp duty?

 On July 8th 2020, the chancellor increased the Stamp Duty threshold to £500,000 for residential properties.